fusion-energy/neutronics_material_maker/README.md

 dependant), but you may also import your own materials collection.

-## Usage - finding available materials
+## Usage - Finding Available Materials

 Each of the materials available is stored in an internal dictionary that can be accessed using the ```AvailableMaterials()``` command.